 Highest-Paying Careers for a Business Major: Career Path Opportunities

 Financial controllers are responsible for planning, directing and coordinating the financial activities from the perspective of a company's management.
 These business professionals develop and update financial forecasts, prepare monthly, quarterly and annual financial statements, close their company's monthly books in a timely fashion and oversee a number of aspects of a company's operation.
 Some of these aspects include accounts payable, inventory control, information technology, payroll, benefits and fixed assets.
-Becoming a financial controller often requires prior business experience in other financial segments of a business.

 Human Resources Manager